stevensonmat2/typescript-intro/README.md

 Open <https://nodejs.org> and click the link to download the LTS version for your operating system.
 Run the installer.

-### Installing Firefox (optional, but recommended)
+### Installing Chrome

+If you already have Chrome, that will work fine for debugging.

-If you don't already have Firefox, I recommend installing it to use for debugging.
-Open <https://www.mozilla.org/en-US/firefox/download/thanks>, which should start the download automatically, and then run the installer.
+If you don't already have Chrome, I recommend installing Chromium, which is the open-source version of Chrome without some of Google's modifications to the browser.
+You can download Chromium for your operating system at this link: <https://chromium.woolyss.com>.

+In these instructions, the name "Chrome" will be used to refer to both Chrome and Chromium, since they both behave the same for our purposes.

+The debugger will probably work with other Chromium-based browsers like Edge and Brave as well, but I won't be providing instructions for them.

-### Installing Visual Studio Code (optional, but recommended)
+### Installing Visual Studio Code

 Visual Studio Code (or VSCode) is a free open-source cross-platform development environment for TypeScript and many other languages.
 It is historically related to Microsoft's paid product called Visual Studio, but it's built from an entirely different codebase and offers a much more lightweight feature set.